razorpay/blade/packages/blade/src/components/Typography/_decisions/decisions.md

 Type of `children: string`

 - Children are mandatory
-- We would accept only String for Heading components since there's no use case where people would want to have special formating in Heading.
+- We would accept only String for Heading components since there's no use case where people would want to have special formatting in Heading.
 - There are use cases on our landing pages where we highlight or animate certain parts of the word or even add a logo inside the title.
 For those use cases, I guess consumers have to use two components and place them side by side regardless of using some layout utilities(of course since heading and title are block elements).

 Why prop name `variant`?